 Annual General Meeting

 Why does a group have an AGM?
 What is the significance of such a meeting?

 The AGM is the key to the Community Association year - it is an opportunity to inform the Community of the work that a group has been involved in throughout the year while encouraging more community support and drawing in new committee members with fresh ideas.
 This factsheet will take you through the steps necessary to properly prepare a group for an AGM, highlighting the importance of the constitution and providing an example of a typical agenda for the meeting.

-Building a Successful Community Group
+How to Set Up a Community Group

 Conducting a Survey

 It is important to recognise that residents are the real experts of the area in which they live, and with this in mind, know best what is required.
 It is therefore essential that their views are sought, recorded and acted upon.